-FADs are modified natural or man-made floating objects, often floating wooden structures with hanging nets, used to attract fish18.
+FADs are modified natural or man-made floating objects, often floating wooden structures with hanging nets, used to attract fish.
 Once the fish are aggregated, the fishermen deploy nets or cast fishing lines close to FADs to catch the tuna.
-FADs can be drifting or anchored, entangling or non-entangling, and can be made from biodegradable materials (still in the experimental-development phase).
+FADs can be drifting or anchored, entangling or non-entangling, and can be made from biodegradable materials.
 All have different impacts on the environment depending on where and how they are used.
-FADs are used in 65% of purse seine sets18 and in 40% of the world's skipjack catch19.
+FADs are used in 65% of purse seine sets and in 40% of the world's skipjack catch.